Sambo726/starbase-ships/jabber/README.md

 | `Green` lights | Each row of four lights for each laser representing power.
 Each light represents 1,250 units of power.
 Blinks when power drops below 1,250. |

 When entering combat, activate `Combat` to turn on lasers and start charging the lasers. `Crosshair` activates the beam crosshair for target aimming.
 Use `Fire` to fire the lasers.
 It is best used bound to a key and then holding down the key to fire.
 Lasers fire alternating in pairs of one each of each side.

+For longer sustained firing, activate `Min Gen` with a `Min Generator Rate` of 100.

 Open the `Service` hatches for access to the ammo magazines.